Anisa098/Project-COMP-312-Jumpin-Jungle/README.md

 - Note: every html file has css file and js file with its name, they power it and style it, the html files have links for theirs

 ## Contributing

-We welcome contributions from the community to help improve the Jumpin' Jungle project, as it expands over the Icy Tower.
+We welcome contributions from the community to help improve the Jumpin' Jungle project as it expands over the Icy Tower.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: